mariapf/rides-stats/README.md

 ## Rides Stats

 Test Application built in Laravel 7
-Retrieves a list of scooters every minute through a command and stores eqch ride when comparing responses.
+Retrieves a list of scooters every minute through a command and stores each ride when comparing responses.

 ## Create local dev enviroment